-Skin cancer screening that works around construction schedules
+Skin checks that work around construction schedules

 77% Workplace cancer claims are skin cancer